 Dechra Pharmaceuticals PLC is a public limited company, which is listed on the London Stock Exchange and incorporated and domiciled in the United Kingdom.
 The address of its registered office is 24 Cheshire Avenue, Cheshire Business Park, Lostock Gralam, Northwich, England.
-The principal accounting policies applied in the preparation of these consolidated financial statements are set out below,these have been applied consistently in all years presented with the exception of the adoption of new accounting standards as outlined below.
+The principal accounting policies applied in the preparation of these consolidated financial statements are set out below, these have been applied consistently in all years presented with the exception of the adoption of new accounting standards as outlined below.

 These consolidated financial statements have been prepared and approved by the Directors in accordance with International Financial Reporting Standards (IFRSs) and IFRS Interpretations Committee (IFRS IC) as adopted by the European Union, and the Companies Act 2006 applicable to companies reporting under IFRS.
-The Company has elected to prepare its Parent Company financial statements in accordance with FRS 101 and they are separately presented in the Company Statement of Financial Position, Company Statement of Changes in Shareholders' Equity and the Notes to the Company Financial Statements.
+The Company has elected to prepare its Parent Company financial statements in accordance with FRS 101 and they are separately presented on pages Company Financial Statements.

-In the preparation of the financial statements, comparative amounts have been restated to reflect the hindsight adjustments made on the provisional Dechra Brasil Produtos Veterinarios LTDA (formerly Laboratorios Vencofarma do Brasil Ltda) (Dechra Brazil) acquisition accounting adjustments.
+In preparation of the financial statements, comparative amounts have been restated to reflect the hindsight adjustments made on the provisional Dechra Brasil Produtos Veterinarios LTDA (formerly Laboratorios Vencofarma do Brasil Ltda) (Dechra Brazil) acquisition accounting adjustments.
 Hindsight adjustments have been made to intangible assets, tangible assets, inventory, trade receivables and deferred tax liabilities (note 31).

 Critical Judgements in Applying the Group's Accounting Policies and Key Sources of Estimation Uncertainty

-In the process of applying the Group's accounting policies, the Directors have made the following judgements and estimates that have the most significant effect on the amounts recognised in the financial statements.
-The key sources of estimation uncertainty at the balance sheet date, that have a significant risk of causing material adjustment to the carrying amount of assets and liabilities are also discussed below.
+In the process of applying the Group's accounting policies, the Directors have made the following judgements and estimates where the actual outcome may differ from that calculated.
+The key judgements and key sources of estimation uncertainty at the balance sheet date, that have a significant risk of causing material adjustment to the carrying values of the assets and liabilities within the next financial year, are summarised below.

 Adoption of New and Revised Standards

-There are no new standards, amendments to standards or interpretations mandatory for the first time for the year ended 30 June 2017, which have had a material impact on the financial statements.
+The following standards, amendments to standards or interpretations have been adopted for the first time from 1 July 2019.
+Please refer to note 35 for more detail on the impact of adoption on the financial statements.